 6. Use Action Verbs and Numbers

 Most job seekers aren’t aware of the relevance of numbers and action verbs.
 You can list down your past experience in the resume intro and experience section.
-The generally used phrases are responsible for, managed the work, and tasked with are all technically accurate.
+The generally used phrases responsible for managing the work, and tasked with are all technically accurate.
 However, they aren’t effective.
 You can try to focus on your achievements with the help of numbers that can illustrate what you have achieved.

 Action verbs are the ones that grab the attention of the hiring manager instantly.
 The use of action verbs will also help you to look more proactive and responsible.
 You can do this by adding up the action verbs at the start of the bullet points.
 If you have hard numbers, then you will be able to add context to the accomplishments.